Is your once lush and vibrant lucky bamboo now donning a less-than-lucky yellow hue?

 Letting the soil partially dry out between watering is the key to preventing your plant from root rot.

-Soil-borne fungi and bacteria dwell in soggy wet conditions.
-Therefore, overwatering your bamboo plants initiates the process of root rot.
+Soil-borne fungi and bacteria, including potential fungal growth, dwell in soggy, wet conditions.
+Therefore, overwatering your bamboo plants initiates the process of rotten roots and creates an environment conducive to fungal growth.

 Also, having waterlogged soil that’s not well-draining speeds up the rotting process.

-In fact, a poorly draining and unhealthy potting mix is the leading cause of overwatering, subsequently resulting in root rot.
+In fact, a poorly draining and unhealthy potting mix is the leading cause of overwatering, subsequently resulting in rotten roots.

 Related Article: Best potting mix for indoor plants.

-Direct sun is the last thing your lucky bamboo needs.
-It is always best to keep your bamboo plant away from direct sunlight.
+Direct light from a full sun is the last thing your lucky bamboo needs.
+It is always best to keep your lucky bamboo plant in bright, indirect light.
+Too much sun can damage them, causing the plant turning yellow.

 That’s because it is a type of plant that loves to thrive in shady places.
-This can either be a sunshade, direct light filtered using sheer curtains, or a shade provided by the canopy of bigger plants.
+This can either be a shady area with indirect sunlight, filtered bright indirect light using sheer curtains, or a shade provided by the canopy of bigger plants.

-If your lucky bamboo receives too much direct sunlight, the leaves will scorch and turn yellow due to sunburn.
+If your lucky bamboo receives too much direct sunlight, scorched leaves will appear, and lucky bamboo turn will turn yellow due to sunburn.

-Your lucky bamboo will definitely flourish in a spot where it receives bright but indirect light.
+Your lucky bamboo will definitely flourish in a spot where it receives bright indirect light.

-If you place your lucky bamboo in front of a south-facing window, make sure to block the harsh rays of midday sun using light curtains.
+If you place your lucky bamboo in front of a south-facing window, make sure to block too much sunlight using light curtains.

 However, keep your lucky bamboo away from the complete shade where it doesn’t receive any light.